|Recommended System Requirements|

 In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GTX 670 SLI are noticeably better than the Nvidia GeForce GTX 770.

 The GeForce GTX 770 has a 131 MHz higher core clock speed than the GTX 670, but the GTX 670 has 96 more Texture Mapping Units than the GeForce GTX 770.
 As a result, the GTX 670 exhibits a 71.1 GTexel/s better Texture Fill Rate than the GeForce GTX 770.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The GeForce GTX 770 has a 131 MHz higher core clock speed than the GTX 670, but the GTX 670 has 32 more Render Output Units than the GeForce GTX 770.
 As a result, the GTX 670 exhibits a 25.1 GPixel/s better Pixel Fill Rate than the GeForce GTX 770.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

-The GeForce GTX 770 was released less than a year after the GTX 670, and so they are likely to have similar driver support for optimizing performance when running the latest games when compared to the GTX 670.
+The GeForce GTX 770 was released over a year more recently than the GTX 670, and so the GeForce GTX 770 is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the GTX 670.

 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.